Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

-In the case where the directive sequence consists of constant-length substitutions, inspection of the proof of Theorem \ref{thm:fully-essential-coboundary} yields that a coboundary $h$ associated to a continuous function is constant, as in the constant-length substitution case, and also that we can lighten the hypothesis concerning fully essential words.
+In the case where the directive sequence consists of constant-length substitutions, inspection of the proof of Theorem \ref{thm:fully-essential-coboundary} yields that a weak coboundary $(h, \bar f)$ associated to a continuous function is constant, as in the constant-length substitution case, and also that we can lighten the hypothesis concerning fully essential words.
 Indeed, in Theorem \ref{thm:fully-essential-coboundary} we require that for each $a\in\cA$, there exists $\ell\in\cA$ such that $a\ell$ is a fully essential word.
 Below, with Theorem \ref{cor:fully-essential-constant-coboundarybis}, we just need that there exists a fully essential word of length 2.
-In this statement we can also relax Theorem \ref{Host-continuous-bounded-onesided} in the sense that we do not need each substitution to occur infinitely ofter here.
-Note that in the majority of cases, we can boundedly telescope to obtain a fully essential word of length two.

-Before stating Theorem \ref{cor:fully-essential-constant-coboundarybis}, let us add a few words concerning recognizability.
-Recall that two-sided recognizability does not in general imply one-sided recognizability.
-In fact, as we are concerned with dynamical recognizability, and not Moss\'{e}'s combinatorial version \cite{Mosse:92}, there even exist substitutions that are injective on letters, but not one-sided recognizable.
-Consider for instance the following example provided to us by Dominique Perrin (see also \cite{BBPR})